propublica/sunlight-congress/legislators.md

 ### Social Media

-Social media accounts for members of congress.
+Social media accounts for members of Congress.

 \* **twitter_id**
-This is the offical government account of a member of congress.
+This is the offical government account of a member of Congress.
 This data comes from the [@unitedstates](https://github.com/unitedstates/congress-legislators) project.

 \* **campaign_twitter_ids**
 This is an array of twitter accounts of a congressperson's campaign.
 This comes from Sunlight's Politwoops project.
 If you think you have uncovered a new account, email us at <twoops@sunlightfoundation.com>.